 In 2015 he graduated from the Royal Irish Academy of Music (1st Class Honours, BA in Composition) studying under Dr. Kevin O’Connell and Jonathan Nangle.
 He has participated in masterclasses with acclaimed international artists such as Peter Ablinger, Jennifer Walshe, Sir Peter Maxwell Davies, Jorg Widmann, Jonathan Dove, Liza Lim, Houston Dunleavy, Sebastian Fagerlund, Gráinne Mulvey, Deirdre Gribbin, Andrew Hamilton and others.
 Over the past number of years his work has been performed by many leading Irish and international musicians including Kate Ellis, the Scordatura Ensemble, the Residente Orkest (Hague Philharmonic), But What About, David Brophy, Paul Roe, Sarah Watts, Crash Ensemble, the Dublin Laptop Orchestra, Alluna Ensemble, the Fidelio Trio, David Adams, Rhombus Quintet, John Feeley, Izumi Kimura, Nick Roth, Alexander Bernstein, Kirkos, the Arioso Quartet and the Irish National Youth Ballet.

 Robert also has vast experience as a teacher and received an Associate Diploma (ARIAM) from the Royal Irish Academy of Music in piano teaching.
 He taught both privately, and at a Dublin school for over six years the subjects of piano, keyboard and music theory.
+Most recently he devised Budding Sounds: an environmental education and sound art series with students from Clonburris N.S. and Rathfarnham Parish N.S. in Dublin in collaboration with Climate Love Ireland.
+He has also devised and delivered Composition and Sound Art courses for young people with Music Generation South Dublin, Music Generation Wicklow, and also in Dublin schools in collaboration with Alternative Entertainment Arts Group.

 Robert’s projects have been kindly supported by the Engagement with Architecture Award, Arts Council Music Bursary Awards, South Dublin County Council Artist Bursaries, and the Arts Council Travel and Training Award.